edertone/TurboGUI/TurboGUI-Angular/extras/help/publish-release.md

 - projects/turbogui-angular

-3 - Generate a release build (ng build turbogui-angular)
+3 - Generate a release build (ng build turbogui-angular or tb -cb)

 4 - Add the readme.md file if exists to target/turbogui-angular folder